NFDI4Energy/EFZN_rdm/README.md

 ![DataLifecycle](img/DataLifecycle.png "The Research Data Lifecycle.
 Original source: [UK Data Service](https://ukdataservice.ac.uk/learning-hub/research-data-management/), recreated by A. Ahrens.
 Licensed under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/deed.de)")

     --{{0}}--
 The "Research Data Lifecycle" describes a cyclic process of data generation and management.
 First, data is created, then processed.
-The next step is analyzing data, followed by preserving the results.
+The next step is analyzing the data, followed by preserving the results.
 Now, it is time to give access to the data.
 Ideally, the cycle closes at this point: Data is being re-used and new, well-documented data is being created.

     {{0-1}}